The colours of nature and my intuition guide my art: my most generous muses are light and sunshine.

 Combining visual images and wonderful words to communicate has been a lifelong passion: as a child I read voraciously and loved to write and illustrate books.
 I also created my own drawings and patterns to sew.
 These influences are still present in the patterns of my current work.

-I have been an art educator for 30 years at the high school level.
-My own education took place at Red River College and has been honed through decades of graphic design experience and my work as a professional artist.
+I was an art educator for 30 years at the high school level.
+My own education took place at Red River College, Assiniboine Community College and Brandon University and has been honed through decades of graphic design experience and my work as a professional artist.

 I am conscious that during tough times art has been therapeutic for me, and it is my desire that the art I create comforts and uplifts others in a similar way.